debyte/tsxlink/README.md

 Reusable components need to be recognized and marked in the design so that they can be instantiated with actual data and events in the React environment.
-The design components are replicated as TSX files, which each define a corresponding React.FunctionComponent (FC).
-The React components are dumb, or in other words, presentation components.
+The design components are replicated as TSX files, which each define a corresponding `React.FunctionComponent` (FC) or a `solid-js.Component`.
+The defined components are dumb, or in other words, presentation components.
 Programmers should not edit the automatically built TSX files but wrap them into other components that take care of the necessary logic and state.

-The design systems may not enforce a compatible and openly available support for the concept of components.
-When necessary, additional custom tags are inserted to the design elements in order to convey the necessary information to the HTML output of the design system.
+The available design tools may support the concept of components.
+Currently, tsxlink does not support any specific tool interfaces.
+Additional custom attributes, i.e. `data-tsx` and `data-tsx-prop`, must be inserted to the design elements in order to convey the necessary component structure to the HTML output of the design tool.
+For details, see the attributes section below.

 ## Usage